What Is A Virtual Assistant?

 I’ve deliberately chosen to keep my practice quite small, for some of the same reasons you’re probably looking for a Virtual Assistant in the first place.
 I want to be able to give quality, focused service and still have a good work/life balance.

-My fees are based upon my experience and the expertise that I have gained over the past twenty years.
-My retainers start at a commitment of ten hours per month.
-The largest retainer I offer is twenty hours per month.
+My fees are based upon my experience and the expertise that I have gained over the course of my career.
+I offer retainers at a commitment of either ten or fifteeen hours per month.

-As I hope I’ve helped you see, at least by my definition, a Virtual Assistant isn’t someone whose business is structured around project- or piece-work.
+As I hope I’ve helped you see, at least by my definition, a Virtual Assistant isn’t someone whose business is structured around project- or piece-work (although she may certainly accomplish many tasks for you).

 If you’d like to review the services I provide, please click here.